Babangoteks/sensor-data-from-the-latest-final-assignment/README.md

 The following chart visualizes the fluctuation of the sensors' resistance (Rs) over time during the calibration process.

 ![Sensor Calibration Chart](Hasil%20Pembacaan%20Kalibrasi%20Sensor%20Rs%20dan%20Vo%20Terhadap%20Suhu%20Dan%20Kelembapan.png)

+### 📈 Chart Analysis & Findings

+Based on the calibration chart above, an in-depth analysis reveals several key findings regarding the system's performance:

+*   **Environmental Variable Stability:**
+    The temperature (blue line) and humidity (orange line) parameters remained highly constant and flat throughout the testing period.
+This indicates that the thermal control system successfully maintained the testing environment within the optimal range (19–28°C) without extreme shifts.
+*   **Dynamic Response of the MQ-135 Sensor:**
+    The chart illustrates significant fluctuations and sharp spikes in the resistance parameter (Rs) of the MQ-135 sensor (golden-brown line).
+Notable peaks occurred at 09:40 PM, 10:43 PM, along with multiple peak cycles exceeding a value of 200 between 10:45 PM and 11:02 PM.
+These spikes directly reflect the real-time fluctuations during the active calibration process.
+*   **Stability of MEMS, MQ-7, MQ-136, & Dust Sensors:**
+    Conversely, the voltage (Vo) and resistance (Rs) parameters for the MEMS, MQ-7, MQ-136, and dust sensors exhibited a highly stable, flat trajectory.
+They were virtually unaffected by specific gas fluctuations or cold temperatures.
+This demonstrates that the MEMS and optical-based (dust) sensors possess excellent immunity to environmental temperature variations and maintain distortion-free readings throughout the testing phase.